salimakhtar92/usefullLinks/README.md

-# Some Usefull Links for ReactJs
+# Some Usefull Links for UI Development

 ## 1. 21 Performance Optimization Techniques for React Apps: